 Anthropologists have much to contribute to civic discourse, but all too often we are bypassed in favor of experts in other fields, such as psychology or political science.
 Although many of us try to publicize what anthropologists really do, the general public still frequently confuses anthropology with Indiana Jones.
 Writing an op-ed is a good way to draw attention to anthropology, either by 1) commenting on a topic related to your own fieldwork or expertise, or 2) applying anthropological insights to current events.
 There are always news events that could benefit from an anthropologist’s analysis.
 The goal of an op-ed is to take a stance and make a point about those events, presenting facts along the way to support your argument.

 We now know that living abroad or corresponding with someone outside the US makes you fair game for government surveillance.
-A few years ago I wrote about the difficulties faced by anthropologists working in places like China, where there can be no expectation of privacy.* We now know (as many long suspected) that nowhere is safe.
+Last year I wrote about the difficulties faced by anthropologists working in places like China, where there can be no expectation of privacy.
+We now know (as many long suspected) that nowhere is safe.
 What does this mean for anthropologists?

 High levels of confidentiality may not be important for all types of anthropological fieldwork, but it can be hard to anticipate what statements might get our collaborators in trouble and we have a responsibility to protect their privacy to the best of our ability.
 As more and more of us are storing data in the cloud and more and more of our collaborators are communicating with us via email and on Facebook, we should be conscious of the fact that we cannot guarantee the confidentiality of anything stored online.
 Continue reading

 (It took me a while to figure out how to post here since Savage Minds is now in a permanent state of exception.
 We are all Agambenians now, apparently.)